MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-vm-create-confidential-vm-how-to.md

 ## Identify available images

 To view all SQL Server images that support confidential VMs, begin to deploy a SQL Server virtual machine from the [Azure portal](https://portal.azure.com), and then select **See all images**  under **Images** on the **Basics tab** to open the Azure Marketplace.
-Filter the options by selecting **Security type = Confidential** to view all SQL Server images that support confidential VMs.
+Type `sql` in the search box, and then filter the options by choosing **Security type = Trusted Launch** to view all SQL Server images that support confidential VMs.

 ## Limitations